newrelic/newrelic-telemetry-sdk-specs/configuration-and-logging.md

 5. `Audit logging enabled`
   * If audit logging is enabled, the SDK should record additional highly verbose debugging information at the `DEBUG` logging level.
 The default value for this setting must be `false`.

-## No-op behavior

-When the Telemetry API is in use by customers it will lead to API calls being used (possibly extensively) throughout customer code.
-If the customer needs to quickly disable these API calls the SDK must provide a no-op implementation that the customer can swap in without requiring that they modify all API call sites.

-By providing a no-op implementation this means that any call to the Telemetry API will effectively have zero cost until a real implementation is swapped back in.

 # Logging

 SDK implementations should log troubleshooting and error information by whatever means is